katesnelson/FEMA_buyouts/README.md

 # FEMA_buyouts

-Data processing and modeling scripts associated with the publication *Differential disadvantages in the distribution of federal aid across three decades of voluntary buyouts in the United States*.
+Data processing and modeling scripts associated with the manuscript *Differential disadvantages in the distribution of federal aid across three decades of voluntary buyouts in the United States*.